Mental Health Equity Lab Team

 Lauren Philpott received her B.A. in Psychology and B.S. in Health and Society from Southern Methodist University.
 During her time at SMU, she was the recipient of the Engaged Learning Fellowship and focused on improving mental health resources for students on campus.
 Additionally, she was a Hamilton Scholar and worked on Dr. Myers’ research on care seeking patterns within the homeless and mentally ill populations.
 Currently, she is a financial analyst for AIG in Houston, Texas.

 Emily Stein is a recent SMU graduate (2022) who double majored in Biology and Health and Society.
 At SMU, she was a Nancy Ann and Ray L. Hunt Leadership Scholar and an Honors student, a troop leader for the Mustang Heroes community service organization, and the vice president of the SMU chapter of the National Society of Collegiate Scholars.
 In the past, she has researched at UT Southwestern Medical Center examining Non-Small Cell Lung Cancer and is an author on the published paper: Modulation of mutant KrasG12D-driven lung tumorigenesis in vivo by gain or loss of PCDH7 function.
-In the lab, Emily has published a research poster that won 3rd prize at the SMU Undergraduate Research competition in 2022.
-She turned this into a research article that appeared in the SMU Undergraduate Research Journal in 2023.
+In the lab, Emily has published a research poster that won 3rd prize at the SMU Undergraduate Research competition in 2022 and a research paper.

 Lydiah Achieng Wambo graduated from Tumaini University Arusha with a Diploma in Law in 2018.
 She is currently managing the Green Mountain Hotel in Arusha where she lives with her husband and son.
 Lydiah assisted Dr. Myers in her lab with fieldwork, interviews, and translations from 2013-2016 and also worked on the COVID-19 journaling project for part of 2020.

-Justin Wilkey graduated in 2022 with a B.S. in a Biological Sciences and Psychology and will begin medical school at UT-Southwestern in Fall 2024.
+Justin Wilkey graduated in 2022 with a B.S. in a Biological Sciences and Psychology and is currently attending medical school at UT-Southwestern.
 He is a past recipient of the Hamilton Undergraduate Research Award.
 In the lab, from 2020 to 2023, Justin worked as a Hamilton Scholar, a Senior Research Assistant and a Lab Manager.
 He presented his work at the International Early Mental Health Association conference in Lausanne, Switzerland in 2024 and has authored publications with the lab team.

 Gillian Wright worked in the lab from 2015 to 2017.
 Currently, Gillian is pursuing her MD at UTMB-Galveston.
 At SMU, she worked extensively as an undergraduate research assistant on the Pathways through Care project focusing on early psychosis in young adults.
 She was awarded both the distinction of Summer Research Fellow and the Hamilton Undergraduate Research Fellowship during this time.
 After graduation from SMU, Gillian joined Dr. Myers again as a research consultant from 2019 to 2020, working on a LA County Dept. of Mental Health project on innovative programs for chronically mentally ill homeless populations.